Skip to main content

 • International Financial Reporting Standards

-The Accounting Act of 17.07.1997 defines types of entities that must prepare a complete set of financial statements and provides exemptions for small entities that fall below specific size and turnover thresholds.
+The Accounting Act of 17 July 1997 establishes the financial reporting framework in Norway and defines the types of entities required to prepare a complete set of financial statements, while providing simplified requirements for small entities that fall below specified thresholds.

 Current Status: Adopted